HenryCrosswell/segment_tumour/README.md

 # Segment Tumour
-An automated tumour segmentation pipeline, using Pytorch
+An automated tumour classification pipeline, using Pytorch

 ##
 Placeholder for project details and instructions